tth05/morerefinedstorage/README.md

 Builds can be found in the release section on github.

-Check the CHANGELOG.md file to see what has been added in this version.
+Check the CHANGELOG.md file for a full list of changes.

+### Before updating
+> Remove Refined Storage Addons, the wireless crafting grid is included in this version already

-> Make sure to stop all running auto-crafting tasks before upgrading!
+> Stop all running auto-crafting tasks

 > If you are using RebornStorage, please use this version: https://github.com/Minecraft-TA/RebornStorage/releases